 4k or Ultra HD = 3840 x 2160

 1080p or WUXGA is what we recommend.
 1920 x 1080 is the default resolution at which we provide the videos.
 I currently use a 1080p projector on my house.
 My first house projections almost 10 years ago were done with an XGA (1024 x 768) projector and it worked OK, but the image wasn’t super sharp.
 SVGA (800 x 600) resolution would only work on very small houses.
 1920 x 1080 is the default resolution at which we provide the videos.
 I currently use a 1920 x 1080 projector on my house.
 4k projectors are awesome and gradually becoming more affordable, but it is difficult to find short throw models.
 Hopefully we will see some available in the next few years.
-4k resolution videos are only available from us on special request.
+4k resolution videos are available from us on special request.

 Brightness: Brighter Is Always Better!